 Unknowns are things that occur in the source text that are not known to the people of your culture.
-The translationWords pages and the translationNotes will help you understand what they are.
+The unfoldingWord® Translation Words pages and the unfoldingWord® Translation Notes will help you understand what they are.
 After you understand them, you will need to find ways to refer to those things so that people who read your translation will understand what they are.

-We have here only five loaves of bread and two fish (Matthew 14:17 ULB)
+We have here only five loaves of bread and two fish (Matthew 14:17 ULT)

 Bread is a particular food made by mixing finely crushed grains with oil, and then cooking the mixture so that it is dry.
 (Grains are the seeds of a kind of grass.)
-In some cultures people do not have bread or know what it is.
+In some cultures people do not have bread and do not know what it is.